qooando/vlc-scheduler/README.md

 ### TODO

-- [ ] Update this readme
 - [ ] Repeat group up to N times
 - [ ] Repeat every clip up to N times
-- [ ] Pause and resume an preempted lower-priority video
-- [ ] Stop a group at a specified time (absolute max time or relative to start time)
 - [ ] Improve performance
-- [ ] Accept a specific format string for relative times (instead to force seconds) e.g. "1h 20m 34s"

 ## Fast start (linux)